ZuckermanLab/ModelExplorer/README.txt

 $ebump = 1.0;  # amount by which initial transition-state (barrier) energy exceeds max of pair

-4. ASSUMPTIONS(in progress):
+4. ASSUMPTIONS/QUESTIONS(in progress):

 *Should OF-IF conformational transistions be equivalent (when N, S, and W are held constant)?
 *Same barrier for W and S (un)binding.
 Should barrier difference = 0 for s & w?
 *Na must bind first (based on experimental insight) *Steady State Flow: constant source/drain of chemical potenial (i.e. sodium) *Should toxin be strictly 2KT higher energy than sugar? (dg_SW=2?)
+*Is W vs S binding on/off rate being changed?
+Does is it depend on relative values?

 5. USAGE:

 Note: Both programs were tested and used on *nix machines.
 Note: Negative Monte Carlo energies correspond to a "fit" model according to our energy function
 Note: Positive flow is defined as outside->inside

 Programs can be run from terminal using "$ perl -w program_name.prl" (or similar) It is advised to save console output using "$ perl -w program_name.prl > datalog" (or similar) The srand(x) function is used for repeatability.
 A simulation for the same x value should give the same results.
 Proof-reading and Na binding can be turned on/off by setting their associated variables to 0.

 Proof-maker:
 In general, set the alpha, nsteps, and random seed value and then run the program.

 Some useful variables/parameters:
 *$nsteps: sets how many steps in a simulation
 *$emc: defines mc energy function.
 Default is -$sflow *abs($sflow/$wflow)^$alpha.
 *$alpha: meta parameter which controls the emc defined above.
 *$seed: random number seed used in srand() function *$proof: turns proofreading on/off (default is 1 = ON) *$na_first: requires Na to bind first (default is 1 = ON) *$dMu_N: chemical potential change of driving force (Mu_i - Mu_o) Na (default is -4).
 *$dMu_S: chemical potential change of sugar (default is 2) *$dMu_W: chemical potential change of toxin (default is 2) *$dg_SW: binding energy difference between S and W (default is 2) <--Asumption!